 INSTRUCTIONS FOR CARES TAX ACT AMENDMENT FOR EMPLOYERS

 FIS has developed an amendment which may be used to update plans for the Coronavirus Aid, Relief, and Economic Security Act, the “CARES Act.”
-The CARES Act authorizes three types of relief for Qualified Individuals: (1) Coronavirus-Related Distributions (CRDs) of up to $100,000; (2) doubled loan limits; (3) a temporary extension of loan repayments.
+The CARES Act authorizes three types of relief for Qualified Individuals: (1) Coronavirus-Related Distributions (CRDs) of up to $100,000; (2) doubled loan limits; (3) a temporary suspension of loan repayments and an extension of the due date.
 It also allows a plan (other than a defined benefit plan or a tax-exempt 457(b) plan) to suspend paying required minimum distributions (RMDs) in 2020.
-The accompanying notice explains this relief.
+IRS Notices 2020-50 and 2020-51 provide guidance regarding this relief.
+The CARES Act Communication explains this relief.

 This amendment allows a plan to implement the CARES Act rules for retirement plans.
 The amendment can be used for all types of qualified plans, 403(b) plans, and governmental 457(b) plans.
 Tax-exempt organization 457(b) plans cannot use the amendment.
 This document describes the options in this amendment.